 It was a good fit for our team’s strengths.
-Echo is a veteran graphics engineer and wanted to create a visually striking game that let him flex his graphical muscles.
-Boone has been a classical artist all of her life, and wanted to work with her hands.
-Capturing physical art seemed like the natural solution.
+Jeff is a veteran graphics engineer and wanted to create a visually striking game that let him flex his graphical muscles.
+Rae has been a classical artist all of her life, and wanted to work with her hands.
+And Dave is also a sculptor who loves tinkering with new technology.
+Using physical art seemed like the natural solution.

 Is this a new idea?

 Not at all.
 Film studios have been using these techniques for a very long time.
 However, these tools have just started to become more accessible and affordable.
 To our knowledge, no one has ever used them to produce all of their game art before, so that part at least is a new idea.
 If you know of any other developers that are doing this, please tell us!
 We’d love to get in contact with them.

 What program do you use to digitize your art?

 We use two programs.
 We started using Autodesk’s 123D Catch, but now we’re primarily using Agisoft PhotoScan.

 They both have their advantages and disadvantages.
 Ultimately, what made us switch to using PhotoScan is that it is capable of producing much higher-fidelity textures than the currently available version of 123D Catch.
 This is critical for us because we want our game to be as beautiful as we can possibly make it.
 PhotoScan also has a higher success rate when generating models from our source images, which means we spend less time having to tweak and adjust our setup.
 However, PhotoScan is a little bit more expensive than 123D Catch.
 Also, 123D Catch does all of its processing on remote servers, which means that you get your results fast, regardless of how powerful your computer is.
 This was really important to us early on in development.